About

 Sean earned a B.A. in Molecular Biology and Biochemistry from Middlebury College.
 He then worked for two years as a scientist at the Tufts School of Medicine in a laboratory investigating dietary impacts on colon and breast cancer.

-In 1998, he earned a Masters of Engineering Management and a M.S. in Biochemical Engineering from the Thayer School of Engineering at Dartmouth.
-His M.S. thesis was focused on the development of technologies to produce fuel-grade ethanol from cellulosic feedstocks and the techno-economic evaluation of various alternative ethanol, heat, and power generation technologies.
+In 1998, he earned a Masters of Engineering Management and a M.S. in Biochemical Engineering from the Thayer School of Engineering at Dartmouth University.
+His master’s thesis focused on the development of technologies to produce fuel-grade ethanol from cellulosic feedstocks and the techno-economic evaluation of various alternative ethanol, heat, and power generation technologies.

-From 1997 to 2000, Sean worked as a consultant in the energy practice of Arthur D. Little, where he worked for a broad range of public and private sector companies doing work to evaluate, design, and optimize a broad range of clean heat, power, and fuel technologies.
+From 1997 to 2000, Sean worked as a consultant in the energy practice of Arthur D. Little where he worked for various public and private sector companies doing work to evaluate, design, and optimize a broad range of clean heat, power, and fuel technologies.

 Sean has created jobs here in the district and across America

-In 2007, Sean moved to Illinois to co-found Recycled Energy Development, LLC (“RED”), with a mission to profitably reduce greenhouse gas emissions through the recovery of otherwise wasted energy.
+In 2007, Sean moved to Illinois to co-found Recycled Energy Development, LLC (RED), with the mission to reduce greenhouse gas emissions through the recovery of otherwise wasted energy.